ansys/pystk/doc/source/api/ansys/stk/core/graphics/ITriangleMeshPrimitive.rst

 ITriangleMeshPrimitive
 ======================

-.. py:class:: ITriangleMeshPrimitive
+.. py:class:: ansys.stk.core.graphics.ITriangleMeshPrimitive

    object

    Render a triangle mesh in the 3D scene.
 Examples of triangle meshes include polygons on the globe (e.g. states or countries), terrain and imagery extents, ellipses, and extrusions.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ITriangleMeshPrimitive

 Overview
 --------